-Think of it like an ad for the ad.
-As I said before, 40 characters is not enough space to sell anything.
+Think of it as an ad for the ad.
+As I said before, 40 characters are not enough space to sell anything.
 Your landing page is where you really start to make the sale (if you are marketing online correctly anyway).
-With the Google ad all you are trying to do is get the click.
+With the Google ad, all you are trying to do is get the click.

 It really is no different than an interesting headline on the front page of a newspaper.
 The headline isn’t supposed to detail the story.
 It is supposed to catch your attention enough so you start reading.